arsam31/SAAC02-Notes/README.md

 individual measurements.
 You pay a certain number of LCUs based on your load over that hour.

+In Summary, load balancer has a listner configuration that controls exactly what ports and protocols it's listening out for.
+It has also host-based and path-based rules, which direct those incomming connections to different target groups.
+A target group is just a collection of targets.
+A target can be EC2, lambda , ECS containers etc

 #### Cross zone load balancing

 Each node that is part of the load balancer is able to distribute load